mrsimonsen/SimoGrader/Example Assignments/Unit06-objects/P10online_shopping_cart.py/README.md

 			if new is less than 1
 				display "Quantity can't be less than 1, remove item instead."
 			else:
-				set price to the new price
+				set quantity to the new quantity
 				set valid to true
 		if not valid:
-			prompt for a new price again with "Enter item quantity:\n"
+			prompt for a new quantity again with "Enter item quantity:\n"
 	```
 6. Copy assignment 21's Produce class into Items.py.
 Modify the constructor so that in addition to taking Generic values or defaults, it can have an attribute expire with a default value of "Today" or take a given value by key word.
-You'll need to use ``*args`` to catch and send the values for the Generic attributes.
 7. Convert the expire into a private attribute by setting properties for it.
 The setter should follow this pseudocode:
 	```
 	while the length of the new expire is empty